mehargiri/Real-Estate-Website-Clone/README.md

 ### What I learned

-Since this was the first time I decided to recreate a large website while I was studying JavaScript and CSS, I had some diffiulty understanding how CSS properties and JavsScript's DOM works.
+Since this was the first time I decided to recreate a large website while I was studying JavaScript and CSS, I had some difficulty understanding how CSS properties and JavasScript's DOM works.
 With the completion of this project, my understanding of CSS properties and the DOM tree greatly improved.

 ### Continued development